jpswade/jpswade.github.io/_posts/2007-03-03-how-to-ask-a-question.md

 If you need help and it involves use of your domain, use your domain, or if you are using a hypothetical example, use one of the example domains (such as example.com) as according to [RFC 2606](http://www.rfc-editor.org/rfc/rfc2606.txt).

-It&#8217;s simple really, use your own domain, or the example one.
+It's simple really, use your own domain, or the example one.

 Showing us your domain/website can help us help you in many more ways than you think.

-We&#8217;re not out to get you, so just tell us, save the guessing.
+We're not out to get you, so just tell us, save the guessing.

 **If it looks like a fish, smells like a fish&#8230;**

-Chances are it&#8217;s a fish.
+Chances are it's a fish.
 Avoid stupid questions by assuming the obvious.
 Only when you are still unsure should you ask.

 **Do not use private messaging without permission**